Blind Audio Bandwidth Extension: A Diffusion-Based Zero-Shot Approach: Introduction

 \section{Introduction}

 \IEEEPARstart{A}UDIO bandwidth extension refers to the reconstruction of the missing high-frequency information of a bandlimited sound signal \cite{larsen2002, miron2018high, lagrange2020bandwidth, moliner2022behm}.
 The task is considered an ill-posed inverse problem, where the objective is to recover the original wideband signal from lowpass filtered observations \cite{moliner2022solving}.
 A common application of this technology is audio upsampling or super-resolution, where the goal is to regenerate all frequency components that lie above the original Nyquist limit and increase the sampling rate of the signal \cite{zhang_wsrglow_2021}.
 Yet, this paper explores a less-researched but an urgently needed application of bandwidth extension, namely the restoration of historical music recordings that suffer from limited bandwidth due to technological constraints.
 The latter case represents a significant challenge, as the bandwidth extension system should be capable of adapting to real-world cases in which the exact characteristics of the lowpass degradation are unknown.
-To meet this challenge, this paper presents a novel approach, which we refer to as \emph{blind} bandwidth extension.
+To meet this challenge, this paper presents a novel approach, which we refer to as \emph{blind} bandwidth extension, where the term blind refers to the fact that the degradation is unknown.
+In this context, \emph{blind} specifically denotes that the system operates effectively without knowledge of the degradation details, in contrast to an \emph{informed} method where knowledge of the exact degradation is assumed.